tsujamin/digi-approval/scope/work_scope.md

 # Objectives and Scope #

 ## Objectives ##
-DigiACTive intends to construct a workflow-based system for use in event permit application, assessment and approval.
+DigiACTive intends to construct a workflow-based system for use in the assessment and approval of open space for events.
 In the proposed design, a workflow refers to a series of steps, each with certain criteria and a completing/approving party, that are used to model approval processes.
 The system will be provided as a browser-based application built on a framework of highly portable open source technologies.

 Within the system, several roles and interfaces exist to serve the needs of different stakeholders.